 Hungary, Kekes - 1014m/3327ft

-On my return leg I decided to spend the full day in Budapest with the aim of catching a bus I had previously researched knowing I would have just about enough time to get to Kekesteto (Kekes 1014m) and back to Budapest the same day.
+On my return leg, I decided to spend the full day in Budapest with the aim of catching a bus I had previously researched knowing I would have just about enough time to get to Kekesteto (Kekes, 1014m) and back to Budapest the same day.
 The downside being I wouldn’t have long to get to the summit and back onto the bus, The journey was to take around 2 hours each way.
 It was comfortable and I slept for the majority of the journey having spent a lot of time walking around Tel Aviv over the previous few days.

 The bus wound up forested roads and finally came to a stop.
-I knew I needed to catch the same bus back to Budapest and it was due to leave again in ~40 minutes so I quickly jumped off and headed up a gradual flight of stone steps nearby which according to my phones maps would take me to the colourful summit stone and the large tower on the summit area.
+I knew I needed to catch the same bus back to Budapest and it was due to leave again in ~40 minutes so I quickly jumped off and headed up a gradual flight of stone steps nearby which according to my phone’s maps would take me to the colourful summit stone and the large tower on the summit area.
 After a short walk uphill I reached a memorial area for motorcyclists covered with many pictures and flowers.

 Looking a few hundred meters ahead I could see the summit stone.
-I headed straight towards it as I noticed several other people from the bus where on the way up and as time was tight I wanted to ensure I got my photos and videos without waiting for others.
+I headed straight towards it as I noticed several other people from the bus were on the way up and as time was tight I wanted to ensure I got my photos and videos without waiting for others.
 There wasn’t much of a view due to the forested area but there was a small restaurant and several trails.

-For a relatively “Low” high point the Hungarians have, by simply painting a large stone on the summit with their national colours made Kekes really stand out and memorable.
+For a relatively “Low” high point, the Hungarians have, by simply painting a large stone on the summit with their national colours made Kekes really stand out and memorable.

 Follow My Adventures On Social Media